pvandervelde/mindvortex/src/posts/2020-10-27-Software-development-pipeline-infrastructure-dependency-reduction.md

 I explained one way to improve the development pipeline infrastructure while keeping downtime to a minimum.
 In that post I mentioned that an important consideration for the [resilience](/posts/Software-development-pipeline-Design-resilience.html) of the pipeline was to reduce the dependencies between the pipeline and the infrastructure.
-In this post I will discuss how some dependency decoupling can be achieved.

-However before that happens lets provide some reasons that a certain amount of independence between the pipeline processes and the infrastructure is desirable.
+Now I will discuss how some dependency decoupling can be achieved.
+However before that happens lets provide a few reasons that a certain amount of independence between the pipeline processes and the infrastructure is desirable.

-If the pipeline processes are tightly coupled to the infrastructure, e.g. because the development pipeline is defined completely using the native tasks for the CI/CD system then
+If the pipeline processes is tightly coupled to the infrastructure, e.g. because the development pipeline is defined completely using the native tasks for the CI/CD system then

-- Building the artefacts requires the CI/CD system.
-Developers cannot build a complete artefact on their own machines, which increases the feedback time.
+- Building the artefacts requires the CI/CD system, meaning that developers cannot build a complete artefact on their own machines, which increases the feedback time.
 If not enough executors are available in the CI/CD system then it is quite possible that the feedback time increases extensively
 - Testing changes to the pipeline can be slow because changes need to be send to the CI/CD system in order to test them.
 In general CI/CD systems don't provide easy ways to debug a running pipeline which means developers are limited to general debug statements and log parsing